suryapratapsinghsuryavanshi/solverjs/README.md

     // The decToBin function are take a decimal value and return binary value. console.log(solverjs.decToBin(18));
     // The output is : 10010

+#### Octal to Hexadecimal
+    // The octToHex function are take a octal value and return hexadecimal value. console.log(solverjs.octToHex(11236));
+    // The output is : 129E

+#### Octal to Decimal
+    // The octToDec function are take a octal value and return decimal value. console.log(solverjs.octToDec(11236));
+    // The output is : 4766

+#### Octal to Binary
+    // The octToBin function are take a octal value and return binary value. console.log(solverjs.octToBin(11236));
+    // The output is : 1001010011110

+#### Binary to Hexadecimal
+    // The binToHex function are take a binary value and return hexadecimal value. console.log(solverjs.binToHex('010110101'));
+    // The output is : B5

+#### Binary to Decimal
+    // The binToDec function are take a binary value and return decimal value. console.log(solverjs.binToDec('010110101'));
+    // The output is : 181

+#### Binary to Octal
+    // The binToOct function are take a binary value and return octal value. console.log(solverjs.binToOct('010110101'));
+    // The output is : 265